REACH

 When only supplying small amounts (less than 1 kg per recipient per year) to recipients in research and development, who can be expected to know foreign languages due to their education or specialisation, the SDS provided may be in English, Danish, Norwegian or Swedish.

-2. How are REACH authorisations handled in Iceland?
+- How are REACH authorisations handled in Iceland?

-Applications for authorisation are handled by ECHA.
+Applications for authorisation are handled by the European Chemicals Agency (ECHA).

 The Commission decides on the granting of authorisations for substances included in Annex XIV of REACH.
 As per provisions in the EEA Agreement, once the Commission has taken a decision concerning authorisation, a concurring decision is taken by Iceland within 30 days.